Junjuri/LUT/README.md

-# Effect of different NRB types on the CARS Data Analysis
+# Effect of NRB on CARS data analysis

 Paper title: "Effect of non-resonant background on the extraction of Raman signals from CARS spectra using deep neural networks", DOI: https://doi.org/10.1039/D2RA03983D